-We cover over-the-counter (OTC) and generic prescription drugs and devices for each of the methods identified by the FDA at no cost share.
-If a generic prescription drug or device is not available for a certain method, you may obtain certain brand-name prescription drug for that method at no cost share.
+We also cover over-the-counter (OTC) and generic prescription drugs and devices for each method of birth control approved by the FDA at no cost to you.
+If a generic drug or device is not available for a certain method, we will cover the brand-name prescription drug or device at no cost share.